Saturday 20th March, 2020 at 3 PM

 The Cameroon health system, like most in Africa, is unable to cope with even the mildest disruptions.
 The country has less than 500 critical beds in total with limited human or fiscal capacity for expansion to deal with the 5% of COVID-19 with severe manifestations of the disease.
 It is why the only hope for the country is aggressive prevention and mitigation strategy.

-The purpose of this webinar is to discuss the current impact of the COVID 19 in the world and Cameroon especially and the propose strategies that can be implemented to help curb the virus from spreading.
+The purpose of this webinar is to discuss the current impact of the COVID 19 in the world and Cameroon especially and the proposed strategies that can be implemented to help curb the virus from spreading.
 The discussion will focus on;

 - Clarify situation on the ‘newness’ of coronavirus;